Personal property is defined as all property not included in real property.

 merchandise, materials and supplies that are held by a

-business primarily for sale or consumption by the business
+business primarily for sale or consumption by

 equipment used on a farm or ranch in the production of